 It’s not a case of any fat being OK and here we are going to discuss the reasons why seed oils are bad for your health and should not be eaten.

 In order to gain the maximum health benefits from the keto diet it’s important to make sure that all the fats you consume are healthy and natural.

 These fats are the traditional fats that have been used for centuries, long before the current upswing in the numbers of people suffering from a long list of inflammation triggered chronic diseases.

-There is a wide choice when it comes to healthy fats, and it’s striking that many of these fats have been used by humans for millennia.
+There’s a wide choice when it comes to healthy fats.
+What’s striking is that many of these fats have been used by humans for millennia.

-It would be safe to assume that these are the types of fats to which we are accustomed and are able to process without harm.
+It would be safe to assume that these are the types of fats to which we are accustomed.
+For this reason we’re able to process without harm.

-These are natural fats and deliver fatty acids that work well with our physiology and enhance our health:
+These are natural fats and deliver fatty acids that work well with our physiology.
+These fats will also enhance our health:

 - Extra Virgin Olive Oil

 Adding these fats to your food will help you reach your macros.
 They will also help you to feel full for longer, and are a healthy addition to your diet.